algolia/angular-instantsearch/README.md

 There's a dedicated documentation available at <https://community.algolia.com/angular-instantsearch/>.

+## Troubleshooting

+Encountering an issue?
+Before reaching out to support, we recommend heading to our [FAQ](https://www.algolia.com/doc/guides/building-search-ui/troubleshooting/faq/angular/) where you will find answers for the most common issues and gotchas with the library.

 ## Contributing

 To contribute to the library (code and documentation), [read our contribution guide](./CONTRIBUTING.md).